 Reviews play a vital role in today’s economy as they help local consumers decide which businesses they wish to work with.
 In many cases, the quantity and quality of reviews can make or break your business.
-Reviews bolster trust, so when a potential customer is comparing your business to another business, your review profile can be a major deciding factor in who wins that custom.
+Google reviews in particular bolster trust, so when a potential customer is comparing your business to another business, your review profile can be a major deciding factor in who wins that custom.

 The problem is that some companies resort to using fake reviews in order to get an unfair advantage over their rivals.